FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

 on GitHub and merged into the team fork's repository on GitHub.
 Teams should not issue pull requests against the upstream parent, the FIRST-Tech-Challenge/FtcRobotContoller repository, of the team fork.

-Branch strategies, and branching in general is beyond the scope of this document.
-To learn more about branching please refer to `GitHub's About Branches documentation <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branchesi>`_

 .. figure:: images/fork-clone-diagram.PNG
    :align: center
    :width: 70%